 Cons of Cloud Seeding

 Cloud seeding requires the use of chemicals, some of which are potentially harmful to the natural environment.
-Mostly, this applies to the plants which depend on the contaminated rain to produce food.
+Mostly, this applies to the plants that depend on the contaminated rain to produce food.

 Furthermore, there has been no clear study into the effects of silver iodide on the environment thereby putting people at great risk.
 There has been a rising situation of Iodism, which is a type of poisoning caused by iodine.
 It has severe effects on people such as skin rashes, headaches, and running noses among other symptoms.